Logo

 Don't say: "BTL is the only thing I miss since going vegan."

-This exotic sounding abbreviation is in fact the name of a new style loan called a Retirement Interest Only mortgage.
-It’s been designed to help homeowners aged 55 and over unlock some of the equity they have built up.
-The equity can be used for all sorts of reasons, like funding retirement plans or gifting it to family or friends to get them on the ladder too, as with our deposit boost.
+ROI stands for Retirement Interest Only mortgage.
+This type of mortgage has been designed to help homeowners aged 55 and over unlock some of the equity they have built up.
+The equity can be used for all sorts of reasons, like funding retirement plans or gifting it to family or friends to get them on the ladder too with a gifted Deposit Boost.

-A Tembo deposit boost can help someone close to you who has little or no deposit of their own, begin their homeownership journey with an affordable monthly mortgage payment.
+A Deposit Boost can help someone close to you who has little or no deposit of their own begin their homeownership journey with an affordable monthly mortgage payment.

 Retirement Interest Only mortgages are only repaid if you die, move into long-term care or sell your home.
 Borrowers only have to pay the interest on the loan, so the monthly mortgage payment is affordable for them too.